2020 Vacations at 2019 Prices - ends Sept 20, 20192020 Vacations at 2019 Prices - ends Sept 20

 Travel with your local expert to the historic town of Ypres, a ‘city of peace’ famous for its involvement in World War I. Afterwards, you’ll visit two famous cemeteries and attend the famous Last Post Ceremony, which commemorates the fallen of the British Army and her allies on the surrounding Flanders Fields.
 You’ll also have the chance to visit Ypres' famous market square and take in the atmosphere of this unique location.

 Drive into Germany to visit the ancient Roman city of Trier, home town of Karl Marx.
 Sightseeing with a local expert will reveal the superb Porta Nigra and the Imperial Baths, the largest outside Rome You'll also walk through the old town to see the fine Liebfrauenkirche, as well as Marx's house.
-After free time in the center, we'll proceed to the nearby hills for great views over the Moselle River and the surrounding wine region.
+After free time in the centre, we'll proceed to the nearby hills for great views over the Moselle River and the surrounding wine region.

-Experience the excitement at the very epicenter of the international flower trade!
+Experience the excitement at the very epicentre of the international flower trade!
 Each day, over 19 million flowers are sold at 'Bloemenveiling Aalsmeer', the world's largest flower auction.
 Witness all the action from a specially-designed viewing gallery as traders bid against the clock for a mind-blowing assortment of blooms.
 A unique experience you'll remember forever!
 This optional does not operate on Saturdays and Sundays.

 Dine in a beautiful historic restaurant which offers a wide selection of delicious food and drink.
 Amsterdam is famous for its liberal principles and attitudes, so after dinner, take a guided walk through one of the city's tourist hot spots - the vibrant 'Sailors Quarter', crammed with around 300 "red-light windows".